How to Write a Resume That Gets Results: Complete

 Professional Summary

-A 2-4 line summary at the top.
-Highlight years of experience, key skills, and what you're seeking.
-Tailor it for each role.
-Example: "Results-driven marketing manager with 8 years of experience in B2B SaaS.
+A concise 2-4 line summary at the top of your resume should highlight your years of experience, key skills, and career objectives.
+Tailor this section for each role you're applying to.
+For example, a candidate applying to Amazon might write: "Results-driven marketing manager with 8 years of experience in B2B SaaS.
 Expert in demand generation and team leadership.
-Seeking a senior role to scale growth initiatives."
+Seeking a senior role to scale growth initiatives at Amazon."

 Work Experience

-List roles in reverse chronological order.
-For each role include: job title, company, dates, and 3-5 bullet points describing achievements.
-Use action verbs (led, developed, increased, implemented).
-Quantify where possible: "Reduced costs by 20%" beats "Reduced costs."
+List your work experience in reverse chronological order.
+For each role, include your job title, company, dates of employment, and 3-5 bullet points describing your achievements.
+Use action verbs such as "led," "developed," "increased," and "implemented."
+Quantify your achievements whenever possible: "Reduced costs by 20%" is more impactful than simply stating "Reduced costs."

 Education

-Degree, institution, graduation year.
-Include relevant coursework, honours, or activities if you're early career.
-For experienced professionals, keep it brief.
+Provide your degree, institution, and graduation year.
+Include relevant coursework, honors, or activities if you're new to the workforce.
+Experienced professionals should keep this section brief.

 Skills

-List relevant skills—technical and soft.
-Match them to the job description.
-Group by category if you have many (e.g. Technical, Leadership, Tools).
+List relevant skills, both technical and soft, that align with the job description.
+If you have many skills, group them by category (e.g., Technical, Leadership, Tools).

 Optional Sections